TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2019/03/16) minor bug fixes; added \bParams/\eParams command pair to pass arguments to JS code snippets declared within the defineJS environment.
+Fixed the spacing problem when dvips is used to compile a doc containing the defineJS environment.

 What's New (2018/12/13) More changes in exerquiz to support mi-solns; misc. bug fixes.